lojaynak04/CyberBuddy-AI-Chatbot---Security-Scanner/README.md

 - AI chatbot (powered by OpenAI) explains scan results and answers questions

 - Built with Python, CustomTkinter, and OpenAI's API

+Structure:

+CyberBuddyApp.py: Main application code

+api_key.txt: Your OpenAI API key (excluded from public commits)

+assets/: Icons and UI images

+README.md: Project documentation

+🔒 Note: For privacy and safety, no user data is stored or transmitted.